Meth burn by FBI smokes out Montana animal shelter

 BILLINGS, Mont.
-(AP) — A cloud of smoke from two pounds of methamphetamine seized by the FBI and incinerated inside a Montana animal shelter prompted its evacuation and sent workers to the hospital, city officials in Billings said.
+(AP) — A cloud of smoke from two pounds of methamphetamine seized by the FBI and incinerated inside a Montana animal shelter sent its workers to the hospital, city officials in Billings said.

 The smoke started to fill the building during a drug burn on Wednesday, apparently because of negative pressure that sucked it back inside, Billings Assistant City Administrator Kevin Iffland said Friday.
 A fan was supposed to be on hand in such situations to reverse the pressure so smoke would flow out of the building, but Iffland said it wasn’t readily available.

-Fourteen workers from the Yellowstone Valley Animal Shelter went to the hospital as a precaution, he said.
-The dogs and cats at the shelter were relocated or put into foster homes.
+Fourteen workers from the nonprofit Yellowstone Valley Animal Shelter evacuated and went to the hospital.
+The shelter's 75 dogs and cats were relocated or put into foster homes, said Iffland and shelter director Triniti Halverson.

-Some workers had symptoms such as not feeling well.
-“I don't know if it was from the smoke inhalation or exactly what it was,” Iffland said.
+The shelter shares space with Billings' animal control division.
+When smoke started filling parts of the building, Halverson assumed it was from burning carcasses because she said they had never known about the drug burns.

+Halverson said she had a very intense headache and sore throat, and others had dizziness, sweating and coughing.

 The FBI routinely uses outside facilities to conduct controlled drug evidence burns, agency spokesperson Sandra Barker said.
 She referred further questions to Billings officials.